Buffalo Academy of the Sacred Heart

 Book Club is a group of SHA students who enjoy reading great books and discussing them with others.
 Each year we travel to Rochester to attend the Teen Book Festival where we get to listen to and meet authors.
 As a service project we critique books for the Museum of disABILITY History.

-Couch to 5K is a group whose goal is to move students from the couch to running 5 kilometers in just 9 weeks.
+Couch to 5K Club is a group whose goal is to get students off the couch and running 5 kilometers within 9 weeks.
+The club meets once a week for nine weeks, beginning late September.
+It will also run in the spring.

 Drama Club/Musical Production members participate in SHA’s fall musical and/or spring drama.
 On-stage and behind-the-scenes roles offer everyone a chance to get involved.

 Environmental Club combines learning, service, and fun in monthly activities.
 Speakers, many of them alumnae, inform the group about the latest environmental problems in the Western New York area and the world.
 Service is performed with groups such as Riverkeepers, and students raise money to beautify the grounds at SHA as well as assist families in need.
 Field trips, such as snowshoeing, provide time to relax and meet new friends.
-The Club is open to all classes.
+The Club is open to all classes and meets monthly.

 Franciscan Scholars are SHA students in advanced placement or honors English classes who read and discuss various plays and musicals and attend the theatrical productions.